 Interior Alaska is one of the best places for watching the northern lights, AKA the aurora borealis, dance overhead.
 This four-day itinerary, best done between August and April, maximizes your chances of seeing the aurora by combining outdoor adventures with sky-gazing opportunities.

 Board the Alaska Railroad’s Aurora Winter Train in Anchorage for the all-day ride to Fairbanks.
 This is the only passenger train in regular operation during the winter months, and it’s a singular opportunity to enjoy Alaska’s beautiful winter landscape while staying warm and cozy.
 Keep your eyes out for wild animals like moose and maybe even shy lynx.
-On clear days, you may also get views of 20,310' Denali, the tallest mountain in North America, looming over the Susitna River.
+On clear days, you may also get views of 20,310-foot Denali, the tallest mountain in North America.
 Once you reach Fairbanks, make sure you let the hotel staff know you’d like a wake-up call if the northern lights come out that night.

-Drive or take the shuttle back to Fairbanks, where you’ll have time to visit two popular attractions—the Morris Thompson Cultural and Visitors Center, and the University of Alaska Museum of the North—and even squeeze in a quick dog mushing tour before you turn in for an early night.
+Drive or take the shuttle back to Fairbanks, where you’ll have time to visit two popular attractions—the Morris Thompson Cultural and Visitors Center, and the University of Alaska Museum of the North — and even squeeze in a quick dog sledding tour before you turn in for an early night.

 Book a tour into Alaska’s Arctic.
-Your options include a fly/drive adventure up the Dalton Highway to Prudhoe Bay; a day trip or overnight visit to nearby rural villages, accessible only by air; and for the very hardy, multi-day dog mushing adventures.
-Thanks to the region’s long hours of winter darkness and location under the so-called aurora oval — a zone known for its intense aurora activity—these tours give you better than average odds of spotting the northern lights.
+Your options include a fly/drive tour up the Dalton Highway to Coldfoot or Prudhoe Bay; a day trip or overnight visit to nearby rural villages, accessible only by air; and for the very hardy, multi-day dog sledding adventures.
+Thanks to the region’s long hours of winter darkness and location under the so-called aurora oval — a zone known for its intense aurora activity — these tours give you better than average odds of spotting the northern lights.
 Upon your return, board a return flight to Anchorage or fly home from Fairbanks International Airport.